syyePhenomenol/HollowKnight.MapModS/README.md

     - You can toggle including benchwarp in the route search on/off with `CTRL-B`.
     - You can try again (pressing the button) to change the start/final transition.
     - The route will also be visible from the Quick Map for easy access, and gets updated as you make the suggested transitions.
-    - The World Map can list unchecked and visited transitions for any selected room, toggled with `CTRL-U`.
-    - The Quick Map lists unchecked and visited transitions for the room you are currently in.

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab